-Generic Name: METRONIDAZOLE - ORAL Pronounced: (MET-roe-NYE-da-zole) Metronidazole Oral Uses
+Generic Name: METRONIDAZOLE - INJECTION Pronounced: (MET-roe-NYE-da-zole) Metronidazole In NaCl (Iso-Os) IV Precautions

 Definition Bladder stones are hard buildups of minerals that form in the urinary bladder.
 Alternative Names Stones - bladder; Urinary tract stones; Bladder calculi Causes, incidence, and risk factors Bladder stones are usually the result of another urologic problem, such as: Bladder diverticulum Enlarged prostate Neurogenic bladder Urinary tract infection Approximately 95% of all bladder stones occur in men.
 Bladder stones are much less common than kidney stones .
 Bladder stones may occur when urine in the bladder is concentrated and materials crystallize.
 Bladder stones may also result from foreign objects in the bladder.

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.